Five sugar-free breakfast recipes

 Mason jars have become a popular kitchen item as they are an easy method for transporting food.
 Not only that, but it certainly makes your healthy dishes look aesthetically pleasing!
 If you feel the need for a little sweetness in the morning, but without the sugar, layer your mason jar with full-fat sugar-free yoghurt, fruit and homemade granola - just like Iowa Girl Eats - and you won’t be disappointed!

 Smoothies are perfect for those on the go, quick to make and enriched with goodness.
-All you’ll need for this yummy option from foodie guru, Deliciously Ella, is a combination of frozen banana, a handful of spinach, 200ml of brown rice milk and 2 tablespoons of peanut butter.
-Whizz up the ingredients in a blender and voila!
+All you’ll need for this yummy option from foodie guru, Deliciously Ella, is a combination of healthy ingredients, including banana, oats, blueberries and chia seeds.
+Whiz up the ingredients in a blender and voila!
 An on-the-move breakfast.

 Bircher muesli is a big hit in health-conscious parts of the world, such as Australia and the West coast of America, but is increasing in popularity in the UK, too.
 A breakfast rich in fibre, low GI carbs, and omega 3, bircher muesli gives you slow-burning energy throughout the morning.
 The Healthy Chef’s mix of flaxseed, chia seeds, sesame seeds, pumpkin seeds, sunflower seeds, goji berries, cranberries, almond milk, protein, a grated red apple and 2 tbsp of natural organic yoghurt, is an appetising sugar-free start to the day.
 Simply soak the seeds, berries and almond milk overnight, then add the rest of the ingredients in the morning.